| |

 forms of entertainment that are available.
 From skiing

-in the mountains to surfing at the beaches, there is
+in the mountains to surfing at the beaches, there is always

-museums, fine dining establishments, and more shopping
+dining establishments, and more shopping venues than could

-venues than could be visited in a year.
-These events
+be visited in a year.
+These events might seem like a luxury

-might seem like a luxury to some, or perhaps a “must
+to some, or perhaps a “must do” to others, but either

-magnet to those who do not consider themselves a “couch
+way, they are definitely a magnet to those who do not

 Our

-strong job market has been the “dangling carrot” for
+strong job market has been the “dangling carrot” for many

-government contracts were signed.
-If California were
+contracts were signed.
+If California were a nation all

-States illegally with the hope of finding work and being
+countries enter the United States illegally with the hope

-able to send money back to their families in their home
+of finding work and being able to send money back to their

-country.
-This illegal border crossing is exacerbated
+families in their home country.
+This illegal border crossing

-by California’s liberal immigration policy.
-Governor
+is exacerbated by California’s liberal immigration policy.

-Gray Davis and other state officials have increased
+Governor Gray Davis and other state officials have increased

 the number of aliens it will let in on student and work